Kairixir/ml-tartu-electricity-prediciton/README.md

 3. Enlist virtual environment as usable jupyter kernel `python -m ipykernel --user --name <name-of-kernel>`
 4. Run JupyterServer and your Jupyter IDE
 5. Make sure the notebook uses your `<name-of-kernel>` kernel for execution

+# Important
+LSTM code is in lstm branch